Skip to main content

 Alpha-fetoprotein blood (AFP) test

-AFP is a protein that can be found in high levels in adults with liver disease, liver cancer, who are pregnant, or other cancers.
+AFP is a protein that can sometimes be found at high levels in the blood of people with liver disease, liver cancer (or some other cancers), and some other conditions.

 If AFP levels are very high in someone with a liver tumor, it can be a sign that liver cancer is present.
-But liver cancer isn’t the only reason for high AFP levels.
-Many patients with early liver cancer have normal levels of AFP, so high AFP levels aren’t very helpful in determining if a liver mass might be cancer.
+But many people with early liver cancer have normal levels of AFP, so high AFP levels aren’t very helpful in determining if a liver mass might be cancer.

 Other blood tests